Commercial real estate in Russian Federation: overview

 Main stages and documents

 Commercial negotiations take place between the parties to a potential transaction, which usually involve lawyers and agents.

 A letter of intent or memorandum of understanding is generally executed to begin with.
 For a development under construction, a preliminary sale agreement, lease or other agreement is signed.
 On fulfilment of the conditions precedent stipulated in these documents, a sale (or lease) contract is executed.

 The parties or their representatives execute the sale contract in simple written form as one document.
 Notarisation of a sale contract is not compulsory and only takes place if both parties agree.
 The notary's fee is negotiable and varies between 0.5% and 1.5% of the transaction price.
 The parties agree who pays the notary fee.
 Notarisation of corporate real estate sale contracts is very rare in practice.

-A sale contract generally becomes legally binding on execution by the parties (except for residential property sale contracts, that become legally binding on their recording with the Realty Registry).
+A sale contract generally becomes legally binding on execution by the parties.
 The following documents must be registered in the Realty Register to become legally binding:

 Long-term leases (longer than one year).